NordicSemiconductor/pc-ble-driver/Issues.md

 ---
-## SEGGER Issues
+## SEGGER J-Link-OB Issues

 #### Data corruption or drops

-Due to a known issue in Segger’s J-Link firmware, depending on your operating system and version you might experience data corruption or drops if you use the USB CDC ACM Serial Port with packets larger than 64 bytes.
+Due to a known issue in Segger’s J-Link-OB firmware, depending on your operating system and version you might experience data corruption or drops if you use the USB CDC ACM Serial Port with packets larger than 64 bytes.
 This has been observed on both GNU/Linux and macOS.

 To avoid this, you can simply disable the Mass Storage Device by opening: